zuohouwei/codestyle/README.md

 # Function Names
-Function names are written in camel case starting with a lower case letter.
+Function names are written in camelCase starting with a lower case letter.

 Try to be precise without repeating yourself.
 For example if you provide a function to send a `CanFrame` just call it `send` instead of `sendCanFrame`.